noscai/senior-backend-engineer-job-application/README.md

        - `updated_at`

 6. **API Endpoints**
-   - Create API endpoints for:
+   - Create both `/admin` and `/store` endpoints for managing and retrieving forms.
+     - `/admin` Endpoints:
-     - Creating a new anamnesis form
+       - Create a new anamnesis form
-     - Adding sections to a form
+       - Add sections to a form
-     - Adding questions to a section
+       - Add questions to a section
+       - Retrieve a form template for management
+     - `/store` Endpoints:
-     - Retrieving a form template
+       - Retrieve a form template for patient use
-     - Submitting patient responses
+       - Submit patient responses

 #### Part 3: Internationalization (Extra Task)
 7. **Internationalization**